This data was produced by OpenAustralia from a variety of sources.

 Photo of Bob Debus

-• Entered House of Representatives on 24 November 2007 — General election
+• Entered House of Representatives on 24 November 2007 — Federal election

 More of Bob Debus's recent appearances